 - Special services: A calming outdoor salt pool and hot tub that are open all year round for your enjoyment.
 Other amenities include spa treatments and an on-site fitness centre.

-Magnolia Hotel and Spa in Victoria
+11. Magnolia Hotel and Spa in Victoria

-The Magnolia Hotel and Spa (11) may be a small boutique hotel, with only 64 rooms, but its list of amenities and nearby attractions is large.
+The Magnolia Hotel and Spa (11) may be a small boutique hotel, but its list of amenities and nearby attractions is large.
 A recent renovation transformed the bathrooms into personal spas, with marble floors, large walk-in showers, and invitingly deep soaker tubs.
 There’s also a full on-site spa, where you can indulge in relaxing treatments.
 Or partake in cocktails and share plates in the hotel’s award-winning restaurant, The Courtney Room.

 “While Victoria has lots of great restaurants, it’s always nice when you don’t have to go far from your hotel,” Foxcroft says.
 “One of the many reasons to stay at The Magnolia is the Courtney Room, a wonderfully elegant restaurant, perfect for happy hour, a relaxing brunch, or a special occasion dinner.”